 - Get involved in local and state politics to serve as an LGBTQ+ advocate in underserved areas, understanding that fairness and equity for everyone makes for a better community at large.

-There is cause for hope and change, however slow the process may be.
-I am proud that in my own state of New Jersey, there is a retirement community that holds a free, annual open house every year known as The LGBT Senior Housing and Care Expo, open to LGBTQ+ individuals and groups, allies, health care, senior care, and senior living professionals to learn about current services and gather resources to ensure equitable care.
+There is cause for hope and change, there is a retirement community that holds a free, annual open house every year known as The LGBT Senior Housing and Care Expo, open to LGBTQ+ individuals and groups, allies, health care, senior care, and senior living professionals to learn about current services and gather resources to ensure equitable care.

-I am equally proud of the nationally recognized provider of home health care, BAYADA, for embracing the challenging issues of Diversity, Equity and Inclusion in companywide roundtable and town hall discussions.
+BAYADA Home Health Care has embraced the challenging issues of Diversity, Equity and Inclusion in regularly scheduled companywide roundtable and town hall discussions.
 Their ongoing process creates a regular safe space for employees to identify, explore, discuss, and share feelings around biases, to learn how to better serve its diverse staff and client populations.
 And always feel free to discuss your needs, and any issues you or a loved one may be experiencing with access to health care and social services, with your local BAYADA office.

 For further information on this topic, some resources include: